idalina-sachango/genomics-annotation-app/README.md

 2. Changed file path of output to `user/job_id/file_name`.
 This is still a tentative edit.

-3. Added helper functions for sending messages to SNS topics in the `util/` folder.
+3. Added helper functions for sending messages to SNS topics in the `/util` folder.
 These are used for the annotator functions, `run.py` and `annotator.py` and also for `views.py`

-4. Added `wait.py` script in the `ann` folder  to time 5 minutes from the end of a job and archive if user is still a free user.
+4. Added `wait.py` script in the `/ann` folder  to time 5 minutes from the end of a job and archive if user is still a free user.

 __Archiving Process__: